yarrib/ExcelDataCollectionParser/README.md

 <p>The results folder contains all of the csv files as parsed from the source, but the important collated and tidy csv is final_output.csv at the top level here.</p>

 ### Dependencies
-see ~/setup/environment.yml for OSX build with conda
+see ~/setup/environment.yml for conda build

 ### License
 MIT License